cerebris/jsonapi-resources-site/src/v0.10/guide/configuration.md

   # Set to `nil` (the default) to disable caching, or to `Rails.cache` to use the
   # Rails cache store.
   config.resource_cache = nil

+  # Default cache resources
+  # Cache resources by default.
+Individual resources can be excluded from caching by calling:
+  # `caching false`
+  config.default_caching = false

   # Default resource cache field
   # On Resources with caching enabled, this field will be used to check for out-of-date